eklem/search-index-indexer/README.md

 [![NPM downloads][npm-downloads-image]][npm-url]
 [![MIT License][license-image]][license-url]

 A generic indexer for the search engine [search-index](https://github.com/fergiemcdowall/search-index).
 Takes two JSON files as input: One config file, and one data file.
+Easy way to test if `search-index` is buggy or it's your own code that is the problem.

 ## Install